joao-dias-25/Data_cleaning_Project/README.md

 After my first visualization of the raw data I started to question what can i do with this data, and what kind of cleaning and manipulation should I focus on this project.

-checking the data for each colums with dtype to see how can i manipulate the data
+checking the data for each colums with dtype fucntion to see how can I manipulate the data

 Seams meaningless start cleaning without a purpose.